dane/skyfall/proposals/001-skyfall.md

   user sign-up page, should be handled by the operators of Skyfall.
 The user model is designed to hold arbitrary data so it is left to the operator on what should be provided during creation.
+- Password resetting - Being able to reset a password requires more thought.
+It is essential to an authentication service, but it will be introduced after in the near future.